Enchoseon/Goxel-To-ObjToSchematic/README.md

 Goxel is an open-source voxel editor that exports non-standard OBJs with vertex color information crammed into the vertex information.
 This practice is widespread (e.g. Pixelogic's Zbrush), but has scattershot support.

-This small cli tool takes Goxel's obj exports and modifies them to use the standard Material Template Format (.mtl) primarily geared for use with ObjToSchematic for a voxel:voxel precision workflow in Minecraft.
+This small cli tool takes Goxel's .obj exports and modifies them to use the standard Material Template Format (.mtl).
+The modifications applied are primarily geared for use with ObjToSchematic for a 1:1 conversion to Minecraft blocks.

 # Command Line Options